ALL

 Vitamins, herbs, and minerals

-There isn’t enough research to know if vitamins, herbs, and minerals can help stop migraines.
+There isn’t enough research to know if vitamins, herbs, and minerals can help to prevent migraine attacks.
 But some research shows the following may help:

 Every child is different.
 It might take time to find the best medicine for your child.
-Your child might need to try a different type or dose of medicine to manage their migraines.
+Your child might need to try a different type or dose of medicine to manage their migraine disease.

-Encourage your child to ask questions about migraines.
-Ask your healthcare provider to help you and your child make a plan to manage migraines.
+Encourage your child to ask questions about their migraine disease.
+Ask your healthcare provider to help you and your child make a plan to manage their migraine disease.

 Author: Pediatric Neurology, Alberta Health Services